 We are also excited about our name change, shifting from the Festival of Moving Media to the Guelph Film Festival.
 We continue our focus on social justice, the environment, and community with a name better reflecting who we are and what we do.

 Hidden Histories: Local Heroes

 Hidden Histories is an ongoing series established to highlight local content.
 This year we are presenting films that put a spotlight on inspiring people in our community.
-Triage: Dr. James Orbinski’s Humanitarian Dilemma is about a Guelph resident who is an important doctor on the world stage (he accepted the Nobel Prize on behalf of Doctors Without Borders), Seth’s Dominion which animates the world of famed graphic novelist Seth, the Children’s Art Factory short film in which creator Melissa Mazar talks about her treatise on ‘play’ was created by local filmmaker and Oscar nominee Erin Faith Young, we also have We Be Dumpster Diving, in which three Guelph residents rap about the pros and cons of finding food in our fair city.
+Triage: Dr. James Orbinski’s Humanitarian Dilemma is about a Guelph resident who is an important doctor on the world stage (he accepted the Nobel Prize on behalf of Doctors Without Borders), Seth’s Dominion which animates the world of famed graphic novelist Seth, the Play is Art short film in which creator Melissa Mazar talks about her treatise on ‘play’ was created by local filmmaker and Oscar nominee Erin Faith Young, we also have We Be Dumpster Diving, in which three Guelph residents rap about the pros and cons of finding food in our fair city.
 We wrap up our Hidden Histories series with Superhero Shorts, a selection of humorous films for children that help us recognize our potential.
 These films help us appreciate our community more fully, inspiring us to be bravely take risks.